-Chapter 3: Future Land Use Plan - illustrates a desirable future land use plan through a General Plan Design; designates area for farmland preservation; and defines the characteristics of the future land uses through a series of land use recommendations.
+Chapter 3: Future Land Use Plan - illustrates a desirable future land use plan through a General Plan Design; designates areas for farmland preservation; and defines the characteristics of the future land uses through a series of land use recommendations.

-Chapter 4: Implementation - details a work plan to implement the development strategies (goals, objectives, policies, and programs) of the comprehensive plan with identified stakeholders and projected schedule for completion.
+Chapter 4: Implementation - details a work plan to implement the development strategies (goals, objectives, policies, and programs) of the comprehensive plan with identified stakeholders and projected dates for completion.

-Appendices: Town Plan - contains town public participation materials- nominal group results; intergovernmental cooperation workshop results; 2007 town land use inventory; and other relevant input and materials generated or gathered during the plan development process.
+Appendices: Town Plan - Contains town public participation materials; nominal group results; community survey results; intergovernmental cooperation workshop results; existing town land use inventory; and other relevant input and materials generated or gathered during the plan development process.

-Volume II: County Resources: The volume contains countywide background information that served as a basis in the development of the town's development strategies and General Plan Design.
+Volume II: County Resources: The volume contains countywide background information and data that served as a basis in the creation of the town's development strategies and General Plan Design.